What is Ground Water?

 included drilling, development, testing and equipment installation.

-ground.
-It should be located and constructed in a manner which meets all the
+hole in the ground.
+It should be located and constructed in a manner which meets

-codes and guidelines.
-Proper construction and location is of most importance, to
+all the codes and guidelines.
+Proper construction and location is of most

-help ensure safe drinking water.
-Your County health officers, local code
+importance, to help ensure safe drinking water.
+Your County health officers,

-enforcers and ground water contractors can give you advice on proper well
+local code enforcers and ground water contractors can give you advice on proper

 How much Water do you need?